freiheit-com/kuberpult/services/cd-service/README.md

 Configuration is done using environment variables.
 The following environment variables are supported:

-`FDCCD_GIT_URL` sets the git url of the remote.
+`KUBERPULT_GIT_URL` sets the git url of the remote.
 This can be any url understood by git but currently authentication is only implemented for ssh.

-`FDCCD_PGP_KEY_RING` sets the pgp key ring.
+`KUBERPULT_PGP_KEY_RING` sets the pgp key ring.
 The pgp key ring is a file containing all public keys in armored form.
 To export a keyring use `gpg --armor --export`.

 Uploading manifests